zuqini/zpack.nvim/README.md

     - A minimalist lazy-loading implementation for faster startup
     - Declarative plugin specs to keep your config neat and tidy

-Out of the box, zpack does not provide:
+As a thin layer, zpack does not provide:
 - UI dashboard for your plugins
 - Profiling, dev mode, etc.
 - Implicit dependency inference (see [Dependency Handling](#dependency-handling) for the explicit approach)

-Many of these features are available through Neovim's native tooling.
-We're actively exploring ways to improve lazy-loading functionality without introducing significant complexity.

-For anything else missing, contributions are welcome!

 ## Examples
 For more examples, refer to my personal config:
 - [zpack installation and setup](https://github.com/zuqini/nvim/blob/main/init.lua)
 - [plugins directory structure](https://github.com/zuqini/nvim/tree/main/lua/plugins)

 #### Lazy Load on Command

 ```lua